ansys/pyoptislang/doc/source/user_guide/functions.rst

     print(f'Working directory: {osl.get_working_dir()}')

-When the :class:`Optislang() <ansys.optislang.core.optislang.Optislang>` instance is no longer needed, terminate connection with optiSLang server by running:
+When the :class:`Optislang() <ansys.optislang.core.optislang.Optislang>` instance is no longer needed, close the connection with optiSLang server by running:

 .. code:: python